raphaelquintao/QBoids/README.md

 QBoids
 ====

-Experimental interative WebGL implementation of the Craig Reynold's flocking behavior simulator Boids algotithm, with Three.js
+Experimental interactive WebGL implementation in Three.js of the Craig Reynold's Boids algorithm, usually used to simulate the flocking behavior of birds or fishes.
 Each boid steers itself based on rules of separation, alignment and cohesion.